Lesson 2: Gradient Descent and Optimization

 tensor(-0.9871, grad_fn=<SinBackward0>)

-Notice that grad_fn bit there?
+bit there?
 Because c depends on something (b) that depends on a tensor that requires_grad (a), PyTorch keeps track of the function needed to calculate the gradients.
 We could then see the gradient of c with respect to a with:

-c.backward() # Tell pytorch to propagate the gradients backwards down the chain of operations
+# Tell pytorch to propagate the gradients backwards down the chain of operations

-a.grad # See the resulting gradient
+c.backward() # See the resulting gradient a.grad

 tensor(-1.6036)